slorello89/smart-contact-center/README.md

 > Note that all participants must first whitelist their numbers with the Messages Sandbox.
 You can [find more information about the Messages Sanbox on the Developer Portal](https://developer.nexmo.com/messages/concepts/messages-api-sandbox)

+* You must register your agent with the Portal by providing a number, name, channel, and speciality - supported channels are WhatsApp, Sms, Viber, Facebook Messenger, Voice.
+Supported specialities are sales, technical support, and finance
-* Your agent numbers can send the message "sign in" to the WhatsApp number, the WhatsApp number will respond back that they have signed in.
+* Your agent numbers can send the message "sign in" to their channels number/page, the number/page will respond back that they have signed in.
-* Your customer numbers will then message the same number with their questions or requests.
+* Your customer numbers will then message or call their channel's number/page with their questions or requests.
+* The application will then prmompt the customer for a brief problem description.
+* The customer will write or speak to the endpoint describing what they need
-* Customer messages will be forwarded to the appropriate agent with an emoji prepended to the message.
-This feature allows the agent to handle multiple conversations simultaneously in a single whatsapp conversation.
+* Customer messages will be routed to the appropriate agent with an emoji prepended to the message (if the channel is not voice).
+This feature allows the agent to handle multiple conversations simultaneously in a single number/page conversation.
 * Agents respond to the WhatsApp conversation, with the appropriate emoji at the beginning of their message and the message will be routed to the correct cuser
 * If the Agent sends a "sign out" message, their customers will be reallocated to available agents.
 If there are no available agents then the customer will be notified that there are no available agents.